qwertyone/Climathon/README.md

 Currently, this repository is being used to host a static web site from organizing purposes.

+To connect with the program's team, use our Slack Channel: https://karlsruhe-climathon.slack.com/ .

 It is my hope to see the site become a model for other similar events.